Islam in Zanzibar: Notable Muslim clerics

-Muslim Politics
+Muslim politics

 Uamsho

 Uamsho (lit. awakening) is the popularized name of Jumuiya ya Uamsho na Mihadhara ya Kiislamu Zanzibar (the Association of Islamic Awareness and Public Discourse in Zanzibar)—also known by its Swahili acronym Jumiki.
-Uamsho was formed in the late 1990s an registered as an NGO in 2002.
+Uamsho was formed in the late 1990s and registered as an NGO in 2002.
 The organization's aim was to promote Muslim unity and Muslim rights via public preaching.
 Uamsho was from the start critical towards the political party of Chama cha Mapinduzi (CCM), accusing the government of restricting Muslim rights and corrupting Zanzibar by its inability to uphold moral order in society.
 In 2012, Uamsho engaged in widespread protests for a more autonomous Zanzibar in relation to a constitutional review process in Tanzania leading to tensions with the state after holding a public march in May 2012 despite a ban on religious public meetings.
 With the arrest of the Uamsho leader Sh.
 Musa Juma, supporters took their anger to the streets leading to riots with institutions linked to CCM and Christian churches being attacked.
 With tensions escalating during 2012 with a new round of riots in October all of Uamsho's main leaders, such as Sh.
 Farid Ahmad, were eventually arrested and jailed.